What are Arts Awards?

 Large Arts Awards (over £30 000)

-We are now accepting project ideas for 2013.
 The Large Arts Awards are now primarily for applicants with a track record with the Wellcome Trust or Wellcome Collection; however, special cases can be made for teams that can provide evidence of an excellent track record and a particularly strong project idea where the initial research and development of the project has already taken place.

 In the first instance, you must submit an Expression of Interest form [Word].
 Forms should be emailed to firstname.lastname@example.org, at which point they will be acknowledged and reviewed by one of our advisors.